 How do you get your combs so smooth?

 We design our combs with your comfort in mind.
 The teeth of our combs are double beveled on the tip and have a smooth rounded radius between the teeth at the tooth root.
 This makes for a comb that picks up hair easily but will not snag, shave or bind the hair as it passes between the teeth and comes in contact with the comb spine.

 Every comb we make is hand ground, filed, sanded and polished to remove any sharp edges or corners.
+In fact, we have a rigorous 17 step process to make sure your comb is smooth and comfortable.
 Regardless of the final finish or material type, every single one of our combs has its teeth polished to ensure there are no sharp points or unfinished edges.
 We use a Burr King belt grinder and a Baldor polisher (both machines made in the USA), but most importantly we use a heavy dose of elbow grease.
 There is no substitute for time and effort when it comes to finishing our combs.

 We do not outsource the critical finishing process step and no other metal comb manufacturer does all this work in their own shop.

 Simply put, our combs are the most finely finished metal combs available.